Skip to main content

 The primary authentication method for most deployments.
 Pass the key as a Bearer token:

 API keys are created at company registration (one bootstrap key) and via POST /v1/keys.
 Each key is permanently scoped to its company.
-API keys are opaque hex strings prefixed with counsel_.
+API keys are opaque hex strings prefixed with vane_.
 They are validated with a direct database lookup — no JWT parsing, no expiry.

 3. OAuth 2.0 Bearer token